Prevent Dangerous Illnesses with Pet Vaccinations

 Your pet will begin a vaccination protocol as a newborn.
-They will receive an initial series of core and the appropriate noncore vaccines starting at 8 weeks.
-Depending on the vaccine, they generally receive a booster every 3-4 weeks until 16 weeks of age.
+They will receive an initial series of core and the appropriate noncore vaccines starting at 6 weeks.
+Depending on the vaccine, they generally receive a booster every 2 - 3 weeks until 17 weeks of age.
 Each vaccine will have a slightly different timeline, and we aim to split up vaccines so that your pet isn’t receiving all of them at the same appointment.
-After the initial series for puppies and kittens, many vaccines need a boost every 3 years, but some, such as leptospirosis, will need it annually.
+After the initial series for puppies and kittens, many vaccines need a boost every 1 year.

 For more information about pet vaccinations and your individual pet’s needs, please contact us with questions, or set up an appointment.

 "The doctors and staff at AVH are phenomenal!
 They have shown the utmost care for my animals as well as my family.
 I couldn’t ask for my dogs and cats to be in any better care than they have provided for years.
 Highly, highly recommend!" - Chris H.